Balekundribhakti/leetcode-python-easy/Task.md

 6. **Return**:
    - If no two numbers are found that add up to `target`, the function returns an empty list `[]`.

-### Summary:
-The function uses a hash map (dictionary) to efficiently store and retrieve numbers as it iterates through the `nums` list.
-This approach ensures that the time complexity remains O(n), where n is the number of elements in the `nums` list, because checking and inserting elements into a hash map is on average O(1).
-This makes the function very efficient for large input sizes.